k0sti/jobbis/mcp/doc/api_credentials_guide.md

 **Solutions:**
 1. Verify credentials are correct
 2. Check if credentials are for correct environment (QA vs Production)
-3. Ensure no extra spaces in `.env` file
+3. Ensure no extra spaces in MCP config
 4. Verify `TENANT_ID` is correct

 **Test credentials separately:**